SamarSiddiqui/Conquering-Responsive-Layouts/Readme.md

-## 21 Days Challenge of Building Responsive Mindset
+## 21-Day Challenge of Building a Responsive Mindset

-## Websites are already Responsive, by giving it style we make it UnResponsive.
+## Websites are inherently responsive; it's the styling that can make them unresponsive.

-- Always give width as percentage to block level element.(BLE have a defualt width of 100%)
+- Always use percentage width for block-level elements (BLEs), which default to 100% width.
-- It's a good idea to avoid setting heights,as they cause more issue and elements inside them can peak outside as the vieport size decreases.(Maintain the height with giving padding to the elements.)
+- It's advisable to refrain from setting heights, as they can cause issues, with elements inside potentially overflowing as the viewport size decreases.
+Instead, maintain height by applying padding to elements.

 ### em vs rem
-- em units when applied to fontsize on the element, it compound on each other as they look at their parents font size.
-And if we apply em to padding or margin than it looks (relative) to font size of the element itself.
+- When applied to font size, em units compound relative to their parent's font size.
+When applied to padding or margin, em units are relative to the element's font size.
-- width can cause issue at larger screen as things can get too big, so we can use max-width for maintaining a particular size.
+- Width issues can arise on larger screens, leading to elements becoming excessively large.
+To maintain a specific size, utilize max-width.
-- The difference between veiw height/width and percent width/height is that vw/h is relative to the viewport and % w/h is relative to parent dimensions.
+- The difference between veiw w/h and percent width/height is that vw/h is relative to the viewport and % w/h is relative to parent dimensions.

 ### FlexBox

--  display:flex is going to make a flex container having default behaviour of row. (flex-direction:row).
+- Applying display:flex creates a flex container with the default behavior of a row (flex-direction: row).
--  If a Parent Div have three Children, then the parent div is the flex Container & Children Are the Flex Items.
+- If a parent div contains three children, the parent div becomes the flex container, and the children become flex items.
-- flex items by default want to be as small as they possibly can be.
+- Flex items naturally strive to be as small as possible.
-- To create space between the flex-items we can use Gap.
+- To create space between flex items, utilize gap.
-- To get away from issues, we can use padding from top and bottom to maintain gap between elements, instead of giving fixed height to them.
+- Instead of assigning fixed heights to elements, maintain gaps between them by using padding on the top and bottom.
+- When using images in a flex container, enclose them in a div and set the div's width as needed (in percentage), while avoiding setting the height.
+Then, set the width of the image (also in percentage).
+- Ensure image responsiveness by selecting an image and setting max-width: 100%.
+This ensures images never exceed their original size but shrink proportionally if the parent container shrinks.